AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimized-filtering-content-update.md

       <td>All </td>
       <td> </td>
       <td>Variable </td>
-      <td>Enforce (!=0) re-migration of Content Fragments.<br>Setting this flag to 0 will do an incremental migration of CFs.
-This means, if the job is terminated due to any reason, then next run of the job will start migration from the pont where it got terminated.
-Note that, the very first migration is recommended to be enforced (value=1). </td>
+      <td>Enforce (!=0) remigration of Content Fragments.<br>Setting this flag to 0 does an incremental migration of CFs.
+This means, if the job is terminated for any reason, then the next run of the job starts migration from the point where it got terminated.
+The first migration is recommended for enforcement (value=1). </td>
      </tr>
      <tr>
       <td>3</td>